infy-archs-katas/monitorme/README.md

 ## Business Context

 StayHealthy, Inc. is a large and highly successful medical software compamny located in San Francisco, California, US.
-They currently have two popular cloud-based SAAS products: MonitorThem and MyMedicalData.
+They currently have two popular cloud-based SAAS products: ***MonitorThem*** and ***MyMedicalData***.

 ***MonitorThem*** a comprehensive data analytics platform that is used for hospital trend and performance analytics—alert response times, patient health problem analytics, patient recovery analysis, and so on.